groovyghoul/sqeletor.vscode/README.md

 ### Known Issues

-* the tab is not pre-named correctly when using "SQeLetor script"
 * the cursor is not pre-positioned in the desired location for "SQeLetor procedure".
 It works correctly for "SQeLetor script", though